birkskyum/maplibre-native-wasm/README.md

 ### Qt for WebAssembly

-[MapLibre Native Qt](https://github.com/maplibre/maplibre-native-qt) makes it easy to build Mobile and Desktop apps with MapLibre.
+[MapLibre Native Qt](https://github.com/maplibre/maplibre-native-qt) makes it easy to build Mobile and Desktop apps with MapLibre in C++.

 [Qt for WebAssembly](https://doc.qt.io/qt-6/wasm.html) allow those apps to run on the Web as well!